University of Cambridge: Sports

 By 2016, athletes who are university graduates or attendees had won 194 Olympic medals, including 88 gold medals.
 Alumni of the university include Chinese six-time world table tennis champion Deng Yaping; sprinter and athletics hero Harold Abrahams; inventors of the modern game of football, H. de Winton and J. C. Thring; Indian cricketer Colonel H. H. Shri Sir Ranjitsinhji Vibhaji II; and George Mallory, the mountaineer.

 Technology

-University of Cambridge alumni are responsible some of the world's greatest advances in technology, and several have gone on to found or co-found leading technology companies, including Demis Hassabis, the co-founder and chief executive officer of DeepMind, an artificial intelligence subsidiary company of Alphabet Inc responsible for AlphaGo and Sophie Wilson and Steve Furber, co-founders of ARM, a British semiconductor and software design company based in Cambridge.
+University of Cambridge alumni have gone on to found or co-found leading technology companies, including Demis Hassabis, the co-founder and chief executive officer of DeepMind, an artificial intelligence subsidiary company of Alphabet Inc responsible for AlphaGo and Sophie Wilson and Steve Furber, co-founders of ARM, a British semiconductor and software design company based in Cambridge.

 Notable current academics

 The academic staff at the University of Cambridge includes several notable scholars, including Sriya Iyer, known for her research in the economics of religion and development; Graham Virgo, specialising in equity and the law of restitution; Aaron Koller, a specialist in Semitic languages and Jewish intellectual history; Mihaela van der Schaar, known for her research in AI-enabled personalised medicine.